 Kamler Productions

-Kamler Productions is a creative studio and consulting company producing music, theater, and research-driven storytelling at the intersection of feminist social justice and the arts.
+Kamler Productions is a creative studio and consulting company producing music, theater, and research-driven storytelling at the intersection of feminist international relations and the arts.
 Founded by Dr. Erin Kamler—award-winning composer, playwright, author, and gender equality researcher—our work bridges creative practice and international development to give voice to pressing global issues.
-From critically acclaimed musicals to scholarly contributions, Kamler Productions creates projects that challenge dominant narratives, amplify marginalized voices, and inspire dialogue across cultures.
-Current initiatives include The Monsoon Trilogy, a musical political thriller exploring human rights in Southeast Asia, and Refuge, an album bringing together Buddhist and Jewish mantras with songs of love, grief, and healing.
+From critically-acclaimed musicals and internationally released albums, to field-defining scholarly contributions, Kamler Productions creates projects that challenge dominant narratives, amplify marginalized voices, and inspire dialogue across cultures.
+Current projects include The Monsoon Trilogy, a musical political thriller about human rights struggles in Southeast Asia, and Meridian Lines: Songs from the Edge of the World, a multi-album recording project that moves across musical genres: Refuge (2025), a post-Covid era meditation bringing together Buddhist and Jewish mantras with songs of love and grief; Reckoning (coming in 2026), a celestial pop-odyssey through the illusions and unraveling of the United States as seen from the perspective of an American Expat looking back; and Ballads in Exile, a signature album of songs from Kamler’s feminist musicals, about women who refuse to stop searching for themselves.

 At the core of Kamler Productions is a research-to-creation model rooted in Dr. Kamler’s concept of Dramatization as Research (DAR), introduced in her book Rewriting the Victim (Oxford University Press).
 This approach uses dramatic writing and creative practice as research methods in themselves—transforming fieldwork and feminist inquiry into artistic works that both embody and critique their findings.
 From there, creative production and performance generate new insights that inform advocacy and policy.
 In this way, each project is not only a work of art, but also a form of scholarship and a catalyst for social change.